 Desiderio, meaning ‘desired one’, belongs to the Cuban bandleader and actor, Desiderio Alberto “Desi” Arnaz y de Acha III.
 A major plus point of this name is the nickname Desi.

-This Greek name, meaning ‘deserves affection’, indeed deserves love and more users.
+This legendary Greek name, meaning ‘deserves affection’, indeed deserves love and more users.

 This is a classic Latin name that’s used widely in Cuba and at several other places.
 It may have fallen a few places in the last few years, but still sounds fresh.
 Ernesto means ‘determined’.